Architecture

 Krim-Sense

-Metrics, logs, alerts and dashboards across the stack, feeding Kupa and internal monitoring.
+Metrics, logs and alerts across the stack, feeding Kupa and monitoring.

 The substrate